Mobile Mechanic Car Servicing: What You Need to Know and Do

 Just as with organising the keys, if you’re not there at all for the job, or leave before completion, make prior arrangements regarding payment.

-Here’s an area where there’s a possibility for some confusion, and forgetfulness.
+Here’s an area where there’s a possibility for some confusion and forgetfulness.

-Some mobile mechanics will be able to not only stamp your car’s handbook in the case of a logbook service, but also issue you an invoice on the spot.
+Some mobile mechanics will be able to not only stamp your car’s handbook in the case of a logbook service but also issue you an invoice on the spot.

-Don’t be surprised if some mobile mechanics need get back to their office in order to complete the paperwork, and then post or email your receipt.
+Don’t be surprised if some mobile mechanics need to get back to their office in order to complete the paperwork, and then post or email your receipt.